This printable free polar bear template is perfect for creating winter crafts with your child.

 Polar Bear Craft Ideas

-Pom pom painting – we’ve made a polar bear craft before using pom pom painting without using a template ( you should check it out, it’s super easy and cute) you could easily adapt that craft and make it using the template, using pom poms dipped in paint to color it in.
+Pom pom painting – We’ve made a polar bear craft before using pom pom painting without using a template ( you should check it out, it’s super easy and cute) you could easily adapt that craft and make it using the template, using pom poms dipped in paint to color it in.

-Q-tips – dab a q-tip (cotton bud) in white paint and dab it around your polar bear to make little round snow flakes.
+Q-tips – Dab a q-tip (cotton bud) in white paint and dab it around your polar bear to make little round snow flakes.

-Buttons – got excess white buttons at home?
+Buttons – Got excess white buttons at home?
 Why not glue these on to your polar bear’s body for a bit of texture, this is good for helping with fine motor skills too.
 Obviously if you are using small parts like buttons then you will need to supervise your child at all times.

 Writing prompt – if you’re learning about polar bears you could write some words or sentences inside of the polar bear outline to show what you’ve learnt.